kubeshark/docs/src/pages/en/pcap.md

 ## OSI L4 (TCP/UDP) Streams

 **Kubeshark** stores the dissected protocols' complete TCP or UDP streams.
 TCP and UDP streams include all of the request-response pairs throughout the communication between client and server.

-> NOTE: Captured TCP or UDP streams that do not belong to a dissected protocols are discarded.
+> NOTE: Captured TCP or UDP streams that do not belong to a dissected protocols are discarded

 ### L4 Stream Section